thogiti/ScalableBlockchainENSService/README.md

-# Basic Sample Hardhat Project
+# Highly scalabale and low fees Blockchain ENS Service

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project demonstrates a basic Blockchain based ENS (Ethgereum Name Service) using Ethereum layer 2 protocol Polygon and Hardhat development framework.
+It comes with Domains smart contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

-Try running some of the following tasks:
+You can access the Web3 decentralized application at https://domain-starter-project.vyking.repl.co/ Try running some of the following tasks:

 ```shell